kumahq/kuma/UPGRADE.md

 ### TLS Secrets with Gateway API in namespace other than mesh system namespace

-If you use TLS secrets with Gateway API for a gateway deployed in any other namespace than mesh system namespace, set `controlPlane.supportGatewaySecretsInAllNamespaces` HELM value to true.
+If you use TLS secrets with Gateway API for a builtin gateway deployed in any other namespace than mesh system namespace, set `controlPlane.supportGatewaySecretsInAllNamespaces` HELM value to true.
 This change was introduced so that control plane does not have capability to read content of secrets in all namespaces by default.

 ## Upgrade to `2.6.x`